whatsnewsisyphus/stylegan3-fun/README.md

   * `--resume`: All available pre-trained models from NVIDIA (and more) can be used with a simple dictionary, depending on the `--cfg` used.
   For example, if you wish to use StyleGAN3's `config-r`, then set `--cfg=stylegan3-r`.
 In addition, if you wish to transfer learn from FFHQU at 1024 resolution, set `--resume=ffhqu1024`.
-    * The full list of currently available models to transfer learn from (or synthesize new images with) is the following (***TODO:*** add small description of each model, so the user can better know which to use for their particular usecase; proper citation to original authors as well):
+    * The full list of currently available models to transfer learn from (or synthesize new images with) is the following (***TODO:*** add small description of each model, so the user can better know which to use for their particular use-case; proper citation to original authors as well):

         <details>
         <summary>StyleGAN2 models</summary>